EcoPlanet Property Services

 The March advantage

 In Metro Vancouver, the beginning of March is when winter grime has had time to settle in, but spring bookings have not fully stacked up yet.
-That makes it one of the smartest windows to reset the surfaces people notice every day, before the “busy season” prices, delays, and resident complaints ramp up.
+That makes it one of the smartest windows to reset the surfaces people notice every day, before the busy season prices, delays, and resident complaints start to climb.

 What “power washing” means on a strata or commercial property